KevinBevil/GifTastic/README.md

 # GifTastic
-Uses the Giphy API to populate the DOM with the user's choice of GIF topic
+Here the user can choose the country for a new button, any of which generate 10 static, G-rated GIFs with the theme of that country.
+The static image can be clicked to animate the GIF, and also can be clicked again to make it static.